 Recently one of my advanced creative writing students confided that she’s struggling on this, the eve of her graduation with a degree in English.
 She and I struck up an email conversation about how the question, “What will you do with an English degree?” is an especially hard one to answer for those of us who want to write–and sense it isn’t even safe to say so.
 Here’s my answer to her, to you, and to anyone else who might be wondering how to carve a big chunk of writing time out of your life without killing yourself.
 My post isn’t very creative, but I hope it’s helpful.

-Like a lot of other writers, I teach writing at a university, and like a lot more of us every year, I’m an adjunct professor.
-Back in the nineties and a long time afterward, a lot of us expected that teaching at a university would give us a balanced life.
+Like a lot of other writers, I teach writing at a university, and like more and more of us, I’m an adjunct professor.
+Back in the nineties and a long time afterward, lots of us smart, ambitious students expected that teaching at a university would give us a balanced life.
 We’d practice our craft half the time, the rest of the time bestow the wisdom gained from that practice, and earn accolades and a comfortable wage along the way.

 Where I live, an adjunct works without benefits, contracted by the semester only, for a few thousand dollars per fifteen-week course.
 I actually quit a juicy full-time gig with great benefits to take this job, but more on that later.

-I heard on a podcast (many of my statements now begin, “I heard on a podcast”) that when it comes to living as an artist, you get one of three options:
+I heard on a podcast (most of what I say now begins, “I heard on a podcast”) that when it comes to living as an artist, you get one of three options:

 - get a so-called real job and wedge writing into nights and weekends,

-- embrace poverty with a shit job and devote all your time to your writing,
+- embrace poverty with a shit part-time job and most of your time to writing,

 Here are a few things I’ve noticed about those options, but first . . .